Last updated: January 18th, 2023 at 01:50 pm

 iii.
 Copy of offer letter.

-Degree conferral will take place once all degree requirements have been met, outstanding balances are paid in full, student holds are resolved, and any administrative documents, clinical evaluations, and test scores from USLME Step 1 and 2 and OET Medicine/ECFMG Pathway have been received.
+Degree conferral will take place once all degree requirements have been met, outstanding balances are paid in full, student holds are resolved, and any administrative documents, clinical evaluations, and test scores from USMLE Step 1 and 2 and OET Medicine/ECFMG Pathway have been received.
 Participation in commencement exercises does not equate to degree completion.